 The Library also offers membership to people who are not eligible as staff or students of UC including Canterbury residents, students or staff from selected tertiary institutions across NZ and Australia, and members of some organisations.
 See below for more information.

-Subscription membership is available for members of the general public who are not enrolled students or staff of the University of Canterbury, and are not enrolled students or staff of the NZ and Australian tertiary institutions with which UC has membership agreements.
+External membership is available for members of the general public who are not enrolled students or staff of the University of Canterbury, and are not enrolled students or staff of the NZ and Australian tertiary institutions with which UC has membership agreements.

 Applicants will be required to provide proof of: